MicrosoftDocs/cognitive-toolkit-docs/articles/Troubleshoot-CNTK.md

 Training the model usually has a `minibatchSize` property set in its CNTK configuration file.
 When evaluating the model using CNTK.exe, ensure that the `minibatchSize` is appropriate.
 To quickly determine if this property is causing the issue, set the property to a low value (e.g. `minibatchSize=2`) in the configuration file for the evaluation command. (cf. Issue #468)

-## I am getting SegFault on Linux with deep networks (like ResNet150).
+## I am getting SegFault on Linux with deep networks (like ResNet152).
 You may not have enough stack size.
 BrainScript requires a lot of stack.
 Run the command: ulimit -s 65536.
 This will set your stack size to 64 MB.

 ## During eval the following error is seen: About to throw exception 'cuDNN failure 8: CUDNN_STATUS_EXECUTION_FAILED ; GPU=0 ; hostname=haha; expr=err'

 Set the minibatchSize property to a smaller value (e.g. `minibatchSize=2`).

-## When I compile CNTK using VS2013, I see a compiler error, what is wrong?
+## When I compile CNTK using VS2013/VS2015, I see a compiler error, what is wrong?
-You must upgrade Visual Studio *2015*, update 3.
+You must upgrade Visual Studio *2017*.
 See here: [Setting up CNTK on Windows](./Setup-CNTK-on-Windows.md)

 ## I enabled Image Reader with zip support and get "Plugin not found: 'Cntk.Deserializers.Image-<VERSION>.dll' (old name 'ImageReader.dll')" error when running Image Reader unit tests or trying to use the reader.
 What might be wrong?
 Check that you correctly installed [zlib and libzip](./Setup-CNTK-on-Windows.md#optional-zlib-and-libzip).